Funding Trends & Support of Core Values

 Figure 11: Preserving a Stable Pool of New Investigators—Number of NIDDK Early Stage Investigator (ESI) R01 Applications and AwardsView description of Figure 11

 Comparison of Figures 10 and 11 shows that while ESI applications fell in FY 2012 essentially in proportion to the total drop in New Investigator applications, the proportional drop in number of awards to ESIs was not as great.
-This is attributable in part to the NIDDK’s differential payline for ESI applications (see table accompanying Figure 12 and the NIDDK New and Early Stage Investigators page).
-Although there is moderate fluctuation from year to year in the numbers of ESI applications and awards, the differential payline is contributing to a healthy success rate for these applications
+This is attributable in part to the NIDDK’s differential payline for ESI applications (see table accompanying Figure 2 and the NIDDK New and Early Stage Investigators page at https://www.niddk.nih.gov/research-funding/process/apply/new-early-stage-investigators).
+Although there is moderate fluctuation from year to year in the numbers of ESI applications and awards, the differential payline is contributing to a healthy success rate for these applications.

 Figure 12: Preserving a Stable Pool of New Investigators—Percent of NIDDK New Investigator Applications Submitted and Awards Received by Early Stage Investigators (ESI)View description of Figure 12